Craft CMSAPI IntegrationORCIDResearch

 Researcher-centred architecture

-Each researcher is the primary entry — their publications, projects, and profile data all flow from that single record.
+Each researcher is the primary record, with publications, projects, and profile data connected back to that single source.

 03